 This command initiates the deletion of a referenced EF immediately under the current DF, or a DF with its complete subtree.

-If a file is indicated as not-shareable as defined in TS 102 221 [5] and is the current file of one application, then another application cannot delete it.
+If a file is indicated as not-shareable as defined in ETSI TS 102 221 [5] and is the current file of one application, then another application cannot delete it.

-If a file is indicated as shareable as defined in TS 102 221 [5], then it can be deleted by one application independently of whether or not the file is the current file of any other application.
+If a file is indicated as shareable as defined in ETSI TS 102 221 [5], then it can be deleted by one application independently of whether or not the file is the current file of any other application.

 NOTE 1: If another application is using concurrently the deleted file, the processing by the application may fail.